sgigou/sgigou.github.io/_posts/2020-04-10-uitableview-slide-to-delete.markdown

 ### The data reloading

 The tricky part is here.
-If you just reload your data, then perform the tableview updates, you will end with an error telling you that the number of rows before and after the animation is the same, and that it should not (as you deleted one row).
+If you just reload your data, then perform the tableview updates, you will get an error telling you that the number of rows before and after the animation is the same, and that it should not (as you deleted one row, it must be `oldCount - 1`).

 You should organize you data update like this: